 Beginning in 2001, various models under several General Motors (GM) brands – including Impala, Cobalt, Malibu, and others – were fitted with a GM ignition switch that was found to have a flaw, causing cars to suddenly shut off while still in gear.
-These malfunctions lead to a number of crashes that causing at least 124 deaths and nearly 300 injuries.
+These malfunctions lead to a number of crashes that causing at least 153 deaths and more than 300 injuries.

 GM Ignition Switch Lawsuits

 Many lawsuits have been filed against GM regarding the deaths and serious injuries of drivers and passengers related to the faulty ignition switches.
 The automobile maker initially argued that its liability for the ignition-related malfunctions should be limited, since they occurred before the company filed for bankruptcy in 2011.

 However, in July 2016, the U.S. 2nd Circuit Court of Appeals ruled that those hurt by GM’s negligence could sue the car manufacturer.
 In April 2017, the U.S. Supreme Court denied General Motors’ request to review the case, leaving the company with no further avenue for appeal.